Lucas Pino: Club career

 Pino played baby fútbol for Nueva Unión and Oriental de Rodríguez before joining Montevideo City Torque.
 He made his professional debut for Torque on 21 October 2022 in a 1–2 league defeat to River Plate Montevideo.
 In September 2024, he extended his contract with Torque until December 2029.

 International career

 Pino was part of the Uruguay under-20 team which won the 2024 COTIF.

-In August 2024, Pino was called up by Uruguay A' team head coach Diego Pérez for a friendly match against Guatemala.
-On 1 September 2024, he made his Uruguay A' debut by scoring a goal in a 1–1 draw against Guatemala.
-This made him the first ever goal scorer in the history of the Uruguay A' team.
+In August 2024, Pino was called up by Uruguay local team head coach Diego Pérez for a friendly match against Guatemala.
+On 1 September 2024, he made his Uruguay local team debut by scoring a goal in a 1–1 draw against Guatemala.
+This made him the first ever goal scorer in the history of the Uruguay local team.

 On 9 September 2024, Pino received his first call-up to the Uruguay national team for a FIFA World Cup qualification match against Venezuela.
 In January 2025, he was named in Uruguay's 23-man squad for the 2025 South American U-20 Championship.